-Tables 3.1 to 3.18, provide information on Producer Single Commodity Transfers (PSCT) for the following commodities: wheat, barley, oats, sorghum, , rice, soybeans, sunflower, rapeseed, sugar, milk, beef and veal, pig meat, poultry, sheep meat, eggs, wool, cotton and "other commodities".
-All data sets in the calculation SCT by commodity come from Tables 1 and 4.1 - 4.18 where definitions are included.
+Tables 3.1 to 3.16, provide information on Producer Single Commodity Transfers (PSCT) for the following commodities: wheat, maize, other grains, sunflower, sugar, milk, beef, pig meat, poultry, eggs and "other commodities".
+All data sets in the calculation SCT by commodity come from Tables 1 and 4.1 - 4.16 where definitions are included.

-I. Level of production: Data from respective commodity Tables 4.1 - 4.18 (Market Price Support tables)

-II.
-Value of production (at farm gate): Data for respective commodity Tables 4.1 - 4.18 (Market Price Support tables)

-III.
-Producer Single Commodity Transfers: Sum of transfers to respective single commodity in categories A, B, C and D.

-A. Support based on commodity output

-A1.
-Market Price Support [Data for respective commodity from Table 4]
+- I. Level of production: Data from respective commodity Tables 4.1 4.16 (Market Price Support tables) - II.
+Value of production (at farm gate): Data for respective commodity Tables 4.1 4.16 (Market Price Support tables) - III.
+Producer Single Commodity Transfers: Sum of transfers to respective single commodity in categories A, B, C and D. - A. Support based on commodity output - A1.
+Market Price Support [Data for respective commodity from Table 4] - A2.

-A2.
 Payments based on output